Horizon-GDSCxIITM/dotfiles/README.md

 ## Contributions

 Contributions to this repository are welcome!

-If you have any improvements, additional configurations, or bug fixes, feel free to open an issue or submit a pull request.
+Please do follow theses following rules !!
+- Make a new folder of your username (or name)
+- Contribute your dotfiles into that folder
+- Also make a Readme and inside it put a screenshot of your config

 ## License